d-simmons925/DrawTogether/README.md

 # DrawTogether
-App that allows user to join a room using web sockets and draw on the same canvas.
+App that allows users to join a room using web sockets and draw on the same canvas.

 # Tech used